 We are in a constant state of busyness in today’s world.
 We never shut off, anxiety is through the roof for a large portion of society, and we just can’t seem to slow down.
 Maybe you’re tired of the constant noise of everyday modern life, maybe you’re ready for a change.
 Enter slow living.
-Living the slow life can help you live a more mindful, intentional life that you actually enjoy.
+Living a slow life can help you live a more mindful, intentional life that you actually enjoy.
 Instead of just going through the chaotic motions every day.

 15 Slow Living Tips to Slow Down and Enjoy Life Again

 In a world that is so connected and always available, it’s easy to be distracted.
 We are constantly connected to our devices, available at the touch of a button at any given moment.
 Unplugging regularly and not being open to all of the distractions our modern connectivity brings can really open up new avenues in your life.

 When you unplug, and I mean completely unplug, you get the chance to sit down and enjoy what’s around you.
 You’re not distracted by your phone pinging or your TV.
 You can just enjoy your common, everyday surroundings and breathe.

 I know in our house there’s generally always noise buzzing.
 The radio, the TV, the kids playing the piano.
 Something is always making noise.
 And we tend to just drown out the noise, but we never sit down and turn it off and enjoy… silence.
 I love sitting down in the evening on the back deck, with no distractions, no noise; with a glass of wine, and enjoying the sounds of nature.
 The frogs croaking, the crickets chirping, and right now, the locusts buzzing away in the trees.
 It really helps you put your day in perspective and shut off the constant buzzing in your daily lives.